A Guide to Supper Clubs & Pop Ups:

 Most important: come with an open mind.

-We as the supper club brigade are pushing the boundaries of what a dining experience can be.
-We’re a group of chefs who are either highly qualified amateurs or professionals with visions of owning our own restaurant.
+We, as the supper club brigade, are pushing the boundaries of what a dining experience can be.
+We’re a group of chefs who are either highly qualified amateurs or professionals with our own visions.

 Either way: we’re dreamers.